 All visitors to the farm can take a tractor-pulled hayride of its perimeter, which comes with narration about the farm's history and how the tulips are cultivated.
-A small on-site museum also showcases tulip artifacts and offers a chance to learn more.
+A small on-site museum showcases tulip artifacts and offers a chance to learn more.

 Plan Your Return Trip

 Did you miss the window for Holland Ridge's tulip-picking season?
 Circle September and October on the calendar.
-That's when sunflowers set the fields ablaze in a bright sea of golden yellows, and Hollard Ridge hosts a sunflower fest.
+That's when sunflowers set the fields ablaze in a bright sea of golden yellows, and Holland Ridge hosts a sunflower fest.

-Purchase your own bouquet of fresh from the farm tulips for $1 per stem.
+Purchase your own bouquet of fresh-from-the-farm tulips for $1 per stem.

 Know Before You Go to Holland Ridge Farms

 - The day we visited, it was overcast and rainy, and the wind made it chilly, so come dressed for the weather.

 - The paths can get a touch muddy, so keep that in mind when you're planning footwear.
 Rain or hiking boots might be necessary.